ChrisP1108/WP_Custom_API/readme.txt

 - Request-scoped route loading for improved organization and reduced overhead
 - Nested API resources such as `api/blog/comments`
 - Route placeholders like `/{id}` and `/{slug}`
+- A shared resource namespace constant in `utils.php` used by both models and permissions
 - Controller helpers for validation, sanitization, pagination, and standardized responses
 - Model helpers for table creation and CRUD operations
 - Permission helpers for public routes, token authentication, password hashing, and session utilities